pfirsich/theshoemaker/posts/why-is-there-no-invisible-database.md

 ## The Idea

 For a few years I have been thinking about a database that requires little to no explicit storage and loading.
 I imagined simply marking a `std::vector` for example as "in the database" and it would all just magically happen.
 I wouldn't have to create wrapper classes and or write tedious serialization/deserialization code.
-Most developery dislike writing plumbing code, right?
+Most developer dislike writing plumbing code, right?
 I wanted a system that automatically retrieves the newest version whenever I access a data structure and sends a modified version back to the server, when I modify it.
 And ideally it would work with arbitrary data structures, without any extra work.
 Something like this:

 ```cpp
 struct TestStruct {